 Shared parental leave and pay

-In addition, fathers/partners may be eligible for shared parental leave and pay, which was introduced in Northern Ireland in April 2015.
+In addition, fathers, spouses, civil partners or partners may be eligible for shared parental leave and pay, which was introduced in Northern Ireland in April 2015.

 Return to work where parental leave is taken immediately after paternity leave

 Employees who qualify for parental leave may take some of this leave immediately after the end of their paternity leave - see parental leave and time off for dependants.

 A period of parental leave of four weeks or less has no impact on the employee's right of return.